Bang Kwang Central Prison: Death penalty

+The first execution at Bang Kwang Central Prison took place on 12 July 1937, when Khian Bunkanson was executed by shooting for conspiracy to murder.

+When Thailand switched its execution method to lethal injection in 2003, a dedicated chamber was built for it at Bang Kwang and has been in use since 2008.

-Notable inmates
+Notable foreign inmates

+In 1978, the Australian drug smuggler Warren Fellows was incarcerated at Bang Kwang, having received a life sentence.
+He was granted a royal pardon and was released in 1990.
+His compatriot and accomplice Paul Hayward, a former rugby league footballer, spent a decade at the institution and was set free in 1989.

-Jonathan Wheeler: a British man arrested for drug smuggling in Thailand in 1994, served 16 months in Klong Prem Prison before being moved to Bang Kwang when he received a 50 year sentence.
-Wheeler would go on to become one of the longest serving western inmates in Thai prison after spending more than 18 years behind bars.
-He chronicled his story in the book, The Tiger Cage: 18 Years in Thai Prison.
+Jonathan Wheeler, a British man arrested for drug smuggling in Thailand in 1994, served 16 months in Klong Prem Central Prison, before being moved to Bang Kwang when he received a 50-year sentence.
+Wheeler would go on to become one of the longest-serving Western inmates in Thai prison after spending more than 18 years behind bars.
+He chronicled his story in the book The Tiger Cage: 18 Years in Thai Prison.

+In 1995, the Briton Alan John Davies was the first European to receive a death sentence in Thailand, being held at Bang Kwang.
+He was freed after 17 years of "hell", returning to the UK in 2007 after being granted amnesty by the Thai king.